5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/Additional_Files/Slimmed_Kexts/Intel_AC-9650/README.md

 - Unzip the file – "IntelBluetoothFirmware-master" folder will be created
 - Run Terminal
 - Enter: `cd ~/Downloads/IntelBluetoothFirmware-master`
-- Next, enter `git clone https://github.com/acidanthera/MacKernelSDK` to download MacKernelSDK into the "IntelBluetoothFirmware-master" folder
+- Next, download MacKernelSDK into the "IntelBluetoothFirmware-master" folder: `git clone https://github.com/acidanthera/MacKernelSDK`
 - Leave the Terminal window open for later use
 - Download the DEBUG version of Lilu, extract it and place the kext in the IntelBluetoothFirmware-master folder
 - In Finder, navigate to `~/Downloads//IntelBluetoothFirmware-master/IntelBluetoothFirmware/fw`